dirkwallenstein/vim-localcomplete/README.md

     localcomplete#dictMatches

-Search the dictionary configured in Vim's 'dictionary' setting for matches.
+Search the file configured in Vim's `'dictionary'` setting for matches.
+It can optionally search for matches case-insensitively.
-All matches are done case-insensitively.
-It is a very simple function.
 The dictionary has to be utf-8 encoded.

 All three functions can have individual minimum leading word lengths configured after which they start to produce results.
 This makes only sense in combination with ACP.

+In addition, all three functions mimic Vim's `'infercase'` behavior.

 combinerEXP.vim
 ---------------